SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

 a Renku interactive session:

 - Navigate to the Settings - Cloud storage session in your Renku project.
-- Click on the "Add Cloud Storage" button and select "webdav" for the "Storage Type".
+- Click on the "Add Cloud Storage" button and select ``webdav`` for the "Storage Type".
 Click on the "Next" button at the bottom.

   .. image:: ../../_static/images/cloud_storage_8.png